Skip to Content

 What is creamed honey?

-Creamed honey, also called whipped honey, spun honey, and churned honey is honey that has crystalized with very small crystals.
+Creamed honey, sometimes called whipped honey, spun honey, and churned honey is honey that has crystalized with very small crystals.

 One of the characteristics of raw honey is that over time it will crystalize.
 Some raw honey will crystalize quickly and some won’t crystalize for a year or more.
 There are many variables that contribute to how quickly raw honey crystalizes.
 Some of those variables are if the honey has been filtered or not and what temperatures the honey has been exposed to – before and after harvesting.